nextpyp/pyp/docs/install/enable-login.rst

 * The files created by the job will be owned by the operating system user, rather than the service account.
 * The user's jobs will respect any resource quota system that your computing center may have in place for that user, like filesystem storage limits, or SLURM resource privileges.
-* File sharing between users will be controlled filesystem configuration, rather than ``nextPYP`` configuration, so it will be possible to prevent users from accessing each others files when browsing the filesystem directly.
+* File sharing between users will be controlled by the filesystem configuration, rather than ``nextPYP`` configuration, so it will be possible to prevent users from accessing each others files when browsing the filesystem directly.

 Connecting a ``nextPYP`` user to an operating system user requires an administrator to perform a couple steps: